excellarateinc/voyage-app-angular/README.md

 ng serve
 ```

-It will start a local server which will watch and reload for you.
+This will start a local server which will watch for file changes and reload for you.
 The port will be displayed to you as `http://localhost:3000`.

 ## Developing